We'll take any excuse we can get to gather our friends and have a feast.

 The idea was inspired by Kate of ¡HOLA!
 JALAPEÑO who throws a tamalada every year.
-When she suggested it, Meg of Beard and Bonnet and we were 100% on board!
+When she suggested it, Meg of This Mess Is Ours and we were 100% on board!
 It's not just a night of cooking with friends but also a chance to make a ton of tamales (which freeze well FYI) so your freezer is stocked with real homemade food leading up to the holidays.
 Meaning it's a pretty genius thing to do this time of year.

 Traditionally, tamaladas are thrown in the Fall and Winter between Thanskgiving and Christmas but we think they'd be fun pretty much anytime.
 All you have to do is get some friends on board, make some tamale fillings, and then gather together to assemble tamales!
 We headed up to Ventura, took over Kate's backyard, invited a few more food friends (Alyssa!
 Bonnie!) and got to town.